synthetic-corpus/udacity-meme-gen/README.md

 _textdata
 _fonts

-At the project's current stage, only _images, sources_, and _fonts can be configured. _textdata is for forthcoming features.
+At the project's current stage, only _images, sources_, and _fonts can be configured. _textdata is for loaded the source files which will be randomized quotes.

 ### Set Up Sources Images